vaginessa/blog/books/go-cookbook/fuzzing-markdown-parser.md

 Description: Fuzzing markdown parser written in Go with go-fuzz
 ---

-I fnished working on [Markdown parser](https://github.com/gomarkdown/markdown) for Go.
+I finished working on [Markdown parser](https://github.com/gomarkdown/markdown) for Go.

 To make sure it's robust (no crashes, no hangs) I decided to fuzz it.